 Toxic Self-Care

-The first time I saw a YouTube video poking fun at self-care, it shocked me a little.
-At the time I was dealing with a life-changing unraveling, and self-care had become a lifeline for me.
+The first time I watched a YouTube video poking fun at self-care, it shocked me.
+At the time, my life was unraveling and self-care had become a lifeline for me.
+I didn’t understand why it was getting so much criticism.

-In the video, three women who were dressed in robes and seated in pedicure chairs sipped on flavored water as they took turns making sarcastic comments about self-care.
-They lamented that they should feel guilty because they were enjoying pedicures instead of doing more important things, like paying taxes and picking up their kids from school.
+In the video, three women dressed in robes sat in pedicure chairs drinking wine and making snarky comments about self-care.
+In full sarcasm mode, they lamented how they should feel guilty because they were enjoying pedicures instead of doing more important things, like filing their taxes and picking up their kids from school.

-While the video was clearly meant to be a parody, it still made me wonder why something with so many positive benefits could attract so much negative energy.
-And that’s when I realized there are much deeper roots beneath the anti-self-care sentiments we still see today.
+While the video was clearly meant to be a parody, it still made me wonder why self-care was garnering so much negative energy.
+And that’s when I realized there are much deeper roots lurking beneath the anti-self-care sentiments we still see today.

-Toxic self-care, a self-destructive form of self-care, is often justified as a soothing activity: a glass of wine that turns into a bottle, veggie out on the couch for a 3-day binge-watching fest, or any other activity that leads to poor outcomes when it becomes a habit.
+Toxic self-care, a self-destructive form of self-care, is often justified as a soothing activity: a glass of wine that turns into a bottle, an occasional donut that turns into a 13-donut binge, vegging out on the couch and watching a 3-day marathon series, or any other activity that tips the self-care scale to the unhealthy extreme.

 What is a Paradox?